bengsky13/e-Print/README.md

 - **Payment Integration**: Integration with Midtrans payment gateway for secure online payments.
 - **Admin Panel**: Admin panel to manage users, printing orders, and system settings.

-## Installation

-### Midtrans Integration

-1. Sign up for a Midtrans account and obtain API credentials.
-2. Set your Midtrans API credentials in the `.env` file.

 ## Usage

 1. Register as a user and log in.